Best Software

 Headquarters: Manchester, UK.

-AI architecture: AI bolted on, embedded in Microsoft 365.
+AI architecture: Workflow-first, with AI embedded directly in Microsoft 365.

 Key strength: Microsoft-native workflows for legal teams committed to Word and Outlook.
 AI summarization and red-flag detection inline.